 2.9.
 HUMAN RESOURCES DEVELOPMENT

-The BME–NTI operates a training reactor with the nominal power of 100 kW(th).
-Using this unique facility, the university developed special nuclear education programmes for physics and energy engineering students at the undergraduate and postgraduate levels.
+The BME NTI operates a training reactor with a nominal power of 100 kW(th).
+Using this unique facility, the university has developed special nuclear education programmes for physics and energy engineering students at the undergraduate and postgraduate levels.
 A medical physics specialization of the physics Masters programme has also been available since 2010.
-The BME offers postgraduate nuclear training for engineers working in or willing to work in the nuclear industry.
+The BME offers postgraduate nuclear training for engineers working or willing to work in the nuclear industry.
+Besides the traditional Reactor Technology postgraduate programme, a new postgraduate programme has been launched in 2020 at the BME.
+The four semester Nuclear Technology Management Programme - organized by the BME NTI and the BME's Faculty of Economic and Social Sciences - has received the endorsement of the IAEA.
 Special training courses for foreign students - with durations of six weeks to three months - are available at the institute.

-There is a particle accelerator at the University of Debrecen, another resource for specialists in the field of nuclear sciences.
+There is a particle accelerator at the University of Debrecen, which is another resource for specialists in the field of nuclear sciences.

-At the Faculty of Science of Eötvös Loránd University, the students of the physics faculty also learn about nuclear techniques and practice at the HAS Centre for Energy Research.
+At the Faculty of Science of Eötvös Lorànd University, the students of the physics faculty also learn about nuclear techniques and practice at the Centre for Energy Research.

 2.9.1.
 Paks Nuclear Power Plant